-- number and length of auto trips and support walking and bicycling.
+- Promote redevelopment and land use patterns that reduce the Create a sense of place and maximize the visual appeal of the Highway number and length of auto trips and support walking and bicycling.
 290 corridor.
-Encourage friendly, walkable environments within key destination areas of the community by offering incentives to developers such as reduced parking requirements. - Require all new development to provide sidewalks on both sides of • all collector and minor arterial roadways and key principal arterials • within the developed/developing area of the city.
+Encourage friendly, walkable environments within key destination areas of the community by offering incentives to developers such as • reduced parking requirements. - Require all new development to provide sidewalks on both sides of all collector and minor arterial roadways and key principal arterials • within the developed/developing area of the city.
 Establish a sidewalk bank for payment in lieu of sidewalks for developments not located within walking distance of other developments.

 - Provide proper drainage as the city redevelops and changes. - Ensure new development does not create drainage problems adversely affecting other properties. - Ensure that all storm drainage facilities are maintained in good working condition. - Continue to coordinate with the flood control district to ensure potential flood risks are minimized and for the continuation and completion of flood reduction projects that benefit the City. - Correct any existing drainage problems as resources permit. - Provide utility extensions, improvements, and upgrades only in a manner consistent with the city's desired growth strategies.
-Utility extensions and improvements should not be available except to areas where development is consistent with the city's plans for growth.

-Ensure all new development is served by city utilities or by utilities with equivalent levels of service.
+Utility extensions and improvements should not be available except to areas where development is consistent with the city's plans for growth. - Ensure all new development is served by city utilities or by utilities with equivalent levels of service.
 This will ensure a fire service rating equivalent to the city's rating.

-GOAL 7.
-INVEST IN INFRASTRUCTURE, ACTIVITIES, AND OPPORTUNITIES THAT WILL REVITALIZE THE HIGHWAY 290 CORRIDOR TO MAXIMIZE ITS VISUAL APPEAL, SENSE OF PLACE, AND ECONOMIC VALUE.
-STRATEGIES
+OPPORTUNITIES THAT WILL REVITALIZE THE HIGHWAY 290 CORRIDOR TO MAXIMIZE ITS VISUAL APPEAL, SENSE OF PLACE, AND ECONOMIC VALUE.